FIFA 21 may be on its way, but that doesn’t mean we’re done with FIFA 20 just yet, and Career Mode still provides a way to keep the game fresh.

 But if you do want a solid European option, it might be worth taking a look at Italian youngster Mattia Viviani.

 The Brescia CDM starts FIFA 20 with an initial rating of 63 with a pretty decent spread of stats.
 His lowest average is shooting at 57, but that’s not too mad for a defensive midfielder and his pact at 71 will ensure he isn’t too easy to get past.
 Viviani’s solid 60+ in tackling will only get better if you help him reach his potential overall of 83.
-The Italian is valued at £650k in game and Brescia will allow him to leave for that sum, giving you a tidy cheap player.
+The Italian is valued at £650k in game and Brescia will allow him to leave for just below that sum, giving you a tidy cheap player.

 James Garner (Manchester United)